azuradara/neo-act-plugin/README.md

 I'm too lazy to write a contribution guidelines doc, feel free to submit PRs or issues if you'd like.
 This project will always be free.
 If you don't want to submit an issue, contact `azuradara` on Discord.

+### Building from source

+Follow these instructions if you would like to build the plugin from source or modify it.
+If you only want to install it, check the [Installation](#installation) section.

+- Install Visual Studio 2019 or later and .NET desktop workload with .NET 4.8.1 SDK.
+- Clone this repository or download the source code as an archive.
+- Run `tools/fetch_deps.py` to download the required dependencies.
+- Run `build.ps1` to build the project.

+Once done, the `NeoActPlugin.dll` will be in the `out/` folder, either in `Release` or `Debug` depending on the configuration you built it with.

+## License

+MIT License, see [LICENSE](LICENSE) for more information.

 ## Motivation

 That shit ain't worth $15 dawg.